P22SHI/SheHacks/README.md

 # BedroomBucks
-A React web game aimed to improve financial literacy amongst girls at a young age.
-Revamp your bedroom with your favorite decor while learning about investing and personal finance!
+A React web game aimed to improve financial literacy amongst girls of age 9-12.
+Design your bedroom with your favorite decor while learning about investing and personal finance!

 ## Try it out!
 1. First install project dependencies: